Best subscription billing software: 6 top platforms compared [2026]

 - Billing logic complexity is catching up – pricing experiments, usage-based components, upgrades/downgrades mid-cycle, tax rules, revenue recognition, and invoice workflows.

-- Payment performance is suffering – legitimate payments are getting declined, retries aren’t recovering revenue, local payment methods are missing, or your single payment service provider (PSP) is becoming a bottleneck as you scale internationally.
+- Payment performance is suffering – legitimate payments are getting declined, retries aren’t recovering revenue, and local payment methods are missing.
+Or your single (PSP) is becoming a bottleneck as you scale internationally.

 The right subscription billing platform can address both billing complexity and payment performance issues.